jindrapetrik/as-ghost-challenge/README.md

 ### AS2
-In [challenge/as2/fla_source](challenge/as2/fla_source) you can find ActionScript2 sample FLA (XFL) that can be opened and compiled with Flash CS6 or later.
+In [challenge/as2/fla_source](challenge/as2/fla_source) you can find ActionScript2 sample FLA (XFL) that can be opened and compiled with Flash CS6.
 See script in frame1.

 ### AS3